 Don’t try to solve everything by yourself!

 There’s a whole community out there, willing to support you and ease your struggles.
-There are many IoT communities and discussion forums focussed on specific technologies.
+There are many IoT communities and discussion forums focusing on specific technologies.
 At Monogoto, we recently launched a Community Forum for developers interested in cellular IoT to meet, learn and share experiences.